marc-bolle/Enron_Case_Fraud_Identification/README.md

 The model will be a classifier, that is, a model that will predict the class (POI or not POI) of the data points (employees).<br>
 I will explore the data, replace the missing values, remove the outliers and develop a classifier.
 The objective is to get a precision and recall scores above 0.42.</p>

+<p>This project was the final project of the course Python for Data Science as part of my MSc Artificial Intelligence and Business Analytics at TBS Education.
+It also used to be the final project of the Udacity Machine Learning course.</p>

 <p>- The project was carried out in Python in a Jupyter Notebook file (<strong>code/Enron_Classifier_Notebook.ipynb</strong>) with comments.<br>
-- This document explains my reasoning, displays the main lines of code as well as our results.</p>
+- This document explains my reasoning, displays the main lines of code as well as the output</p>

 <br>
 <hr>